How to set up “POSTGRESQL” in ubuntu 20.04 , 22.04 or 22.10

 Shares

-Hey linux knights,
+Hey linux Mate,

-today I am going set up postgresql for my database in my project .If you know that postgres is open source relational database management system (RDBMS) that uses and extends the SQL language to store and manage Data.
-It was open source developed at the University of California,Berkely.
+If you know that postgres is open source relational database management system (RDBMS) that uses and extends the SQL language to store and manage Data.
+It was open source developed at the University of California, Berkely .
 It is used by many companies and organizations .Now it is maintained by PostgreSQL Global Development Group.
 PostgreSQL provides many features, such as support for ACID (Atomicity, Consistency, Isolation, Durability) transactions, advanced data types, extensibility through custom functions and procedures, and the ability to scale horizontally by clustering multiple servers together.
 It is known for its stability, robustness, and performance, and is widely used in production environments by both small and large organizations.

 Now we are going to step forward to install .